brianglass/anastasis/files/monday_matins5.md

 Troparia.

-O Christ, giver of light, make the sunÂ’s light of repentance dawn for me in the darkness of sins, that I may hymn your goodness.
+O Christ, giver of light, make the sun’s light of repentance dawn for me in the darkness of sins, that I may hymn your goodness.

 Enslaved to my wretched habits, I do not cease from wicked deeds and ever dread your dread judgement seat; set me right, O Christ, that I may hymn your goodness.